amrusnak/DoGANa/README.md

 The parameter `name` specifies which of the four models you would like to test.
 The options are: `bw`, `color`, `underwater`.

 To access more testing parameters, run `python test_dogana.py --help`.

+### Application

+We have provided a progressive web application for testing the models with a front end rather than through the command line.

+In order to use the app, the user must have the ionic framework and php installed on their machine.
+Then simply instantiate a default php server in the directory `App/Dogana-Demo/src/asset/PHP/` with `php -S localhost:8000`.

+Then, return to the `Dogana-Demo` directory and run  `ionic serve`.
+This will automatically start the web server on your local machine and allow you to play with all 3 models using our demo images or your own.